eldargab/go-async/README.md

 }
 ```

-Here we start processing events from some event source until
+Here we start to process events from some event source until
 ordered to switch to another processing mode.
 Note, that before `another_mode()` kicks in, the current generator
 will be properly completed.